A Guide to Understanding Thread Plug Gauges

 2. Thread Forming - Thread forming is manufacturing precision parts by machining or extruding.
 The main purpose of this process is to create complex shapes by creating a series of parallel grooves on a mandrel or bar, which is then cut into parts using a cutting tool.

-3. Part Inspection - Thread plug gages are used for inspecting parts made from metal materials like steel or aluminium due to their accuracy and precision.
+3. Part Inspection - Thread plug gages are used for inspecting parts made from metal materials like steel or aluminum due to their accuracy and precision.

-4. Forged parts inspection - Thread plug gages are used for inspecting forging tools, dies and punches by measuring the diameter of the forged part.
-It is a significant part of any forging process as it helps control the centring, heat treatment and other variables so that you can produce quality parts with minimal defects.
+4. Forged parts inspection - Thread plug gages are used for inspecting forging tools, dies, and punches by measuring the diameter of the forged part.
+It is a significant part of any forging process as it helps control the centering, heat treatment, and other variables so that you can produce quality parts with minimal defects.

 In The End